GWC-DCMB/curriculum-notebooks/paper/paper.md

 1. We use the "sticky note" system from The Carpentries by which learners can ask for help by putting up a colored sticky note (or a Zoom emoji in the case of virtual meetings) [@becker_responding_2016].
-1. We exposed the learners to different aspects of data science by bringing in female guest speakers from academics and industry.
-This allowed them to better put what they were learning into context and think about how they might use the skills they were learning in potential future careers, and exposed them to successful females in STEM.
+1. We exposed the learners to different aspects of data science by bringing in women guest speakers from academics and industry.
+This allowed them to better put what they were learning into context and think about how they might use the skills they were learning in potential future careers, and exposed them to successful women in STEM.

 ### Learner experiences